FAQ

 docker run -p 80:8080 -e bootstrapServers="host.docker.internal:9092" --add-host=host.docker.internal:host-gateway -e kouncil.auth.active-provider="inmemory" consdata/kouncil:latest

-Kouncil will be available via: http://localhost/login
+Kouncil will be available via: <http://localhost/login>

 docker run -e bootstrapServers="localhost:9092" --network host -e kouncil.auth.active-provider="inmemory" consdata/kouncil:latest

-Kouncil will be available via: http://localhost:8080/login
+Kouncil will be available via: <http://localhost:8080/login>

-If you run Kafka using docker container you have to put both containers in the same network so they can reach out to each other.
-Firstly create new network using docker network create --driver bridge <network_name>.
-And than use this network name in run command/docker compose files: For example for Kouncil docker run command will look like this
+If you run Kafka using a Docker container, you have to put both containers in the same network, so they can communicate with each other.
+First, create a new network using

-docker run -p 80:8080 -e bootstrapServers="<container_name>:9092" --network="kouncil" -e kouncil.auth.active-provider="inmemory" consdata/kouncil:latest
+docker run -p 80:8080 -e bootstrapServers="<container_name>:9092" --network="<network_name>" -e kouncil.auth.active-provider="inmemory" consdata/kouncil:latest

-Also you should use Kafka docker container name as IP address (see <container_name>)
+Also, you should use Kafka Docker container name as an IP address (see \<container\_name>)

-I logged in and I see only brokers and consumer groups.
+## I logged in and I see only brokers and consumer groups.

-You logged in as an administrator user, admin.
+You logged in as an administrator user, `admin`.
 In this case we have few possible solutions:

 docker run -p 80:8080 -e kouncil.authorization.role-editor="editor_group;admin_group" consdata/kouncil:latest